FaezehAtaei/MSc-Project/README.md

 # Getting started

 You can clone this project using this [link](https://github.com/FaezehAtaei/MSc-Project.git) and install requierments by ```pip install -r requirements.txt```.
-The requirements.txt would install everything you need.
-However, before using the requirements.txt, it is suggested to create a virtual environment with python 3.8.16.
+The ```requirements.txt``` would install everything you need.
+However, before using the ```requirements.txt```, it is suggested to create a virtual environment with python 3.8.16.
 This code was developed and tested on Ubuntu 20.04.6 using Python 3.8.16 and PyTorch 1.13.1.